17863958533/VPlabelImg_LYY/README.rst

 .. image:: https://img.shields.io/travis/tzutalin/labelImg.svg
         :target: https://travis-ci.org/tzutalin/labelImg

-LabelImg is a graphical image annotation tool.
+VPIMT   is a graphical image annotation tool.

 It is written in Python and uses Qt for its graphical interface.

+The software really extracts key frames from the video with pedestrians.

+And constructs pedestrian target data set according to the extracted pictures.

+It provides an efficient tool for the subsequent deep learning target recognition dataset construction.

 Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.